24 hours customer service +9779849693351

 Best Time to Climb Mera Peak

-The best time to climb Mera Peak is in late April, May, late September, October, and November. the best months for climbing on Mera Peak are between the months of May and October.
-When you decide to climb in late March, early April, or late October into November, it is important that you are prepared for colder conditions.
+The best time to climb Mera Peak is in late April, May, late September, October, and November.
+Climbing between May and October is particularly recommended.
+However, climbers should be prepared for colder conditions if attempting the climb in late March, early April, or late October into November.

-Mera Peak Trekking Cost is $2390 per person, which is considered a reasonable rate offered by Nepal Wilderness Trekking.
-It is important to note that the fees for a Mera Peak Permit vary from season to season, as set by Nepal Mountaineering Association: Spring is USD$250, Autumn is USD$125, and Winter and Summer are USD$70, as well as the reasonable climbing costs for Mera Peak.
+The cost for Mera Peak Trekking is $2,390 per person, a reasonable rate offered by Nepal Wilderness Trekking.
+It is important to note that Mera Peak Permit fees vary depending on the season, as set by the Nepal Mountaineering Association: Spring ($250), Autumn ($125), Winter, and Summer ($70).
+The climbing costs for Mera Peak are also reasonable.

 #1: How long does it take to climb Mera Peak?